Robotics - total control on repeatability and accuracy

 Biped robot control - a quest for balance

-One of the challenges for PAL Robotics was maintaining balance while walking, which humans take for granted.
+The One of the challenges for PAL Robotics was maintaining balance while walking, which humans take for granted.
 There are strict space and weight constraints in the design of joints for humanoid robots to keep robot volumes and inertias as low as possible.

 Open quotation mark